pdcawley/bofh.org.uk/content/post/bakehouse-diary-4.md

 progressing on building the lifting frame which we're going to use to reassemble the deck oven in my garage so I can finish the process of either getting the rust off the soles, or replacing them with 'stone'.
-Apparently steel has been ordered so it's just a matter of time.
+Apparently steel has been ordered so it's just a matter of time.<!--more-->

 The final bakehouse site is still lined up and it should be possible to sort out the 3-phase and plumbing in there quickly once we're definitely ready to